dorianinc/Render-Project-Helper/README.md

 4. Create a .env file:
    `touch .env`

-6. Click on any of your web service applications, click on settings and get service region.
+6. On Render, click on any of your web service applications, click on settings and get service region.

 7. Go to account settings in Render and create an API key.